SpaceFoon/Ez-Game-Audio-Conversion/README.md

 # Ez-Game-Audio-Conversion
 Convert all your mp3's and wav's to ogg in just a few clicks.

-This is a command-line application that allows you to search for audio files in a specified directory and its subdirectories, and convert them to different output formats.
+This is a command-line application that allows you to search for audio files in a specified directory and its subdirectories, then convert them to different output formats.

 ## Prerequisites